osisoft/PI-Interface-AVEVA-Batch-Management/content/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/FOXBATCH`

 (Optional) Enables compatibility with the FoxBatch 1.x interface.
 This updates the batch start and stop triggers to be compatible with a Foxboro Batch system.
-For more information, see <xref:FoxBatchStartAndStop>.
+For more information, see <xref:FoxBatchStartAndStopEvents>.

 ### `/host =host:port`